-Want to Take Usability Testing to the Next Level?
+Testing to the Next Level?
 Head to the Internet

-There are a couple ways to try out usability testing.
+There are a couple of ways to try out usability testing.
 You could ask someone you know—and who might be interested in what the site offers—to try it out, as this would give you an idea of how your target audience might respond to the site.
 You could also ask someone who you know is not comfortable or experienced with computers, as this would let you figure out how accessible the site is to people with the most basic computer skills.

 To take the process to the next level, though, you can turn to online services like What Users Do, User Zoom, or other similar products.
 With these, one or more individual users will be hired to test out your website.
 These will provide you with a report on how the test went, along with suggestions for potential changes.
 Some services even provide you with a video of the tester going through your site, allowing you to see for yourself just what they did.
 Using these services is a great way to formalize the testing process, and to acquire great material to refer to when revising your site.

-When You Become a Web Designer, Remember That Usability Does Not Always Equal Popularity
+Remember That Usability Does Not Always Equal Popularity

 A functional website may not always end up being used by many people.
 It’s unfortunate, but a reality of the world of website creation.
 For that reason, don’t look to usability testing to see how much people like the website you’ve designed, or whether you can expect visitors to return again and again once it is launched.
 The goal with this step of the process is to determine whether the website is functional and accessible, nothing more.

-Of course, attending a good web designer diploma program will ensure that you have many other talents that can help you build a site that will attract users.
-These include layout, color selection, and other elements of design—knowledge that can contribute to getting users to return.
+Of course, attending a good web designer program will ensure that you have many other talents that can help you build a site that will attract users.
+These include layout, colour selection, and other elements of design—knowledge that can contribute to getting users to return.
 By the end of your training, expect to have mastered both the art of designing an attractive website and the science of testing it for ease of use.